megantillman/get_QLF/README.md

             if AIRD save for all redshift AND mass values individually 2 - if SHEN fit a larger range of luminosities where observations were available 3 - using the constant sSFR value
+        4 - if SHEN fit the approximate range luminosities where the observations were available and fit equal number of points before and after knee

 (6): Indicator on weights used in a fit.
         0 - none